DevExpress/devextreme-reactive/packages/dx-react-chart/demos/line/log-time-axes.md

-# React Chart Logarithmic and Datetime Axes
+# React Chart Type of Axes

-The demo shows cusomization of the [Scale](../../docs/reference/line-series.md).
+The demo illustrates cusomization of the [Scale plugin](../../docs/reference/line-series.md).
+It helps you to create different type of axes.

 .embedded-demo({ "path": "line-chart/axes-types", "showThemeSelector": true, "showThemeVariants": true })